Solo Travel in Malaysia

 If you are travelling Malaysia solo at night in a taxi be prepared to pay 50% on top of the meter price.
 Yellow or blue taxis are more expensive but will save you having to barter for your fare during the day.
 You may prefer to download an app such as Uber or Grab than take a cab from the street.

-Buses are comfortable and very cheap and operate all over Malaysia but they do operate on a more relaxed ‘Asia time.’
+Buses are comfortable for travelling around Malaysia.
+They are cheap and operate all over Malaysia but they do operate on a more relaxed ‘Asia time.’
 Be prepared that some bus journeys can take hours so you may prefer to take one of the night buses to save time (they’re good).
 Book your ticket at one of the many local tour companies or download the redBus app.

 If you are staying for a week in Penang and are planning to travel by bus, you can buy a Rapid Penang Tourist Passport which gives you unlimited travel and costs approximately RM20.